cilium/installfest/README.md

 Welcome!
 This repository contains documentation and resources for [Cilium](https://github.com/cilium/cilium) Installfest.

-The Installfest is a live community event where experienced Cilium users will help you set up Cilium and give you a hands-on overview of its capabilities.
+The Installfest is a live community event where experienced Cilium users will help you set up Cilium and answer your questions around specific setups or features.
-Our goal is to provide anyone interested in Cilium with step-by-step instructions for quickly installing Cilium and manipulating it while illustrating real-world use cases.
+Our goal is to provide anyone interested in Cilium an interactive opportunity to learn about its capabilities and how they could be tailored to their needs.

-> Note: the step-by-step instructions below can still be followed offline should you prefer to run through on your own.
+> Looking for offline resources to follow on your own?
+We recommend you instead try our [Cilium tutorial](https://play.instruqt.com/isovalent/invite/cadz85qeaygc).

 ## Registering for the Installfest